Type System

 An arbitrary-precision, base-10 decimal number value, from the JSON "number" value.

-But we want to be able to use serde-json
+But we want to be able to use serde-json for this, which defines number as

 an